-He is also, at least when we last discussed it, not best pleased that this is the one phrase that everyone remembers from an article which was seminal in that it was the first ever published research on waterbirth; a practice that was not the original intention of the unit he ran in Pithiviers but that was an inevitable occasional occurrence in a population of women who were really enjoying the water and sometimes accidentally didn’t get out in time.
+He is also, at least when we last discussed it, not best pleased that this is the one phrase that everyone remembers from a seminal article.
+It was seminal in that it was the first ever published research on waterbirth.
+This practice was not the original intention of the unit he ran in Pithiviers; they were just using water for labour.
+But waterbirth is the inevitable occasional occurrence in a population of women who were really enjoying the water and sometimes accidentally didn’t get out in time.
 (And good for them, I say; I’m all for a bit of policy-bending!)

 In fact, I don’t need to detail the whole story here, because I have already written about it in an attempt to share it more widely and spread the word that this risk was speculative and hasn’t happened in thousands of waterbirths.

 Here’s the article I wrote on this:

 Most midwives have heard of the “theoretical risk of water embolism” that is often cited as a reason to haul women out of a birth pool and onto land for the third stage of their labour.
 I first heard the story of the birth of water embolism several years ago from Michel Odent, who might justifiably be called the father of water embolism, and it is a fascinating one.
 Michel has kindly supplied me with the facts of the story so that it can be told in print and, hopefully, serve to provide midwives with a way to challenge policy based on this alleged risk.